-twICEme technology is entering the protective work gear segment and launching our first safety helmet ARMET together with the Swedish innovative brand Guardio.
-The twICEme technology provides a fast and reliable safety tool in the workplace and takes twICEme one step further to our vision of making vital info accessible – everywhere to everyone.
+Twiceme technology is entering the protective work gear segment and launching our first safety helmet ARMET together with the Swedish innovative brand Guardio.
+The Twiceme technology provides a fast and reliable safety tool in the workplace and takes Twiceme one step further to our vision of making vital info accessible – everywhere to everyone.

 The ARMET safety helmet is designed to provide safety and protection to physical laborers within many different industries.
 The safety helmet is suitable for any industry where workers are exposed to a higher risk of endangering their safety and might suffer from a work-related accident.
 High-risk industries are, for example, the construction industry, mountain rescue, firefighting, agriculture, forestry, mining, or workplaces with a risk of falling, such as roofing.

 The safety helmet was introduced at a digital press conference on May 13th with Guardio and Orange Business Services.
 The conference surrounded the subject of how digital solutions can provide safety and efficiency in the workplace, especially in the construction industry.
 In accordance with the recommendations by the Public Health Agency of Sweden (Folkhälsomyndigheten), the press conference was held digitally.
-During these challenging times, we wanted to do our part and arrange the press conference in the safest way possible and hinder further spread of COVID-19.
+During these challenging times, we wanted to do our part and arrange the press conference in the safest way possible and hinder the further spread of COVID-19.

-The twICEme technology could potentially provide life-saving value for many workers, especially in industries with frequent safety issues and high numbers of work-related accidents.
-Aside from potentially saving the lives of exposed workers, twICEme technology can contribute to a safe and protected atmosphere, making employees feel secure throughout the day at work.
+The Twiceme technology could potentially provide life-saving value for many workers, especially in industries with frequent safety issues and high numbers of work-related accidents.
+Aside from potentially saving the lives of exposed workers, Twiceme technology can contribute to a safe and protected atmosphere, making employees feel secure throughout the day at work.
 Looking after the employees’ protection is part of management’s moral responsibility, especially in industries with known safety issues and high numbers of work-related accidents.

 Construction sites are a particularly dangerous place for workers.
 Statistics provided by the Swedish Arbetsmiljöverket (Swedish Work Environment Authority) state that the construction industry has had the highest number of work-related injuries in the past ten years.
-Many of which are severe and resulting in long-time leave of absence for the workers or, in worst-case, even death.
+Many of which are severe and resulting in long-time leave of absence for the workers or, in the worst case, even death.
 Håll Nollan, a Swedish organization working towards putting an end to work-related injuries for construction workers, presented statistics on how often accidents occur on construction sites.
 On average, they show that five severe injuries occur every single day which leads to a month, or longer, sick leave for the affected construction worker.